mmstf/webhook-tester/README.md

 # 📡 Webhook Tester Util

 **Webhook Tester Util** helps you test incoming requests from external applications and correctly integrate them.
 It starts a simple web server using **Node.js (Express.js)** and listens on **port 15777 by default**.
 The server captures all types of requests and returns useful debugging information such as URL, params, query, token, and body.

+It can be useful for applications with event-based reporting, like jitsi-meet, zoom (room-created, user-joined, etc.) and etc.

 ---